devx3/snowman_labs_test/README.md

 - [ ] Creating and Configure Routes
 - [ ] Configuring Views
 - [ ] Testing if all is working fine

+CONFIGURE

+## Download the project
+Get inside the folder project and exec:

+`python manage.py makemigrations`
+`python manage.py migrate`

+## Create a superuser
+`python manage.py createsuperuser`

+## Load the Initial Data
+`python manage.py loaddata --app spots inital_data`

+## Generate a Token in admin area for your user to start use the API

+## Start the server
+`python manage.py runserver`